Follow-Up Tests

 Isoclines of the Indicator Value (IndVal or IV).
 IV is the product of Specificity and Fidelity (left) or the square root of that product (right).
 Its maximum value is 1, which occurs when both Specificity and Fidelity also equal 1.
 The code to create this figure is provided at the end of the chapter.

-As originally proposed, ISA only considers species as potential indicators of one group or another.
-For example, imagine that you had obtained samples from forest, grassland, and river.
-The classical ISA identifies species that are indicators of forest OR grassland OR river.
-However, a species that occurred in both forest AND grassland would not be identified as an indicator of either habitat.
+The classical ISA considers groups individually: each species can be an indicator of one group.
+For example, imagine that you were comparing samples from forest, grassland, and river.
+The classical ISA could identify species that are indicators of forest OR grassland OR river.
+A species that occurred in both forest AND grassland might not be identified as an indicator of either habitat.

 Simplified ISA: Presence/Absence Data